mead-ml/mead-baseline/README.md

 We provide a single driver to train all of the tasks from a simple JSON configuration file as part of [mead](docs/mead.md).
 This makes it easy to explore model architetures, track your experiments and deploy models to production easily.
 Sample configurations are provided for the tasks

+##Running baseline in docker containers

+`Baseline` can be run within a Docker container to reduce the installation complexity and to isolate experiment configurations and variants.
+See [the docker section](docker/README.md) for details.